 All day: Thames River Cruise

 The London Pass gives you one-day's free access to a hop-on, hop-off city cruise up and down the river Thames (worth £18, free with The London Pass).
-As well as getting a unique perspective on London from the water, travelling by boat is a great way to access some of the most popular attractions The London Pass gives you free entry to.
+As well as getting a unique perspective on London from the water, travelling by boat is a great way to access some of the most popular attractions the London city pass gives you free entry to.

 Morning: Tower Hill Pier